Deo Florence Onda

 Deo Florence L. Onda is a Filipino microbial oceanographer.
 He is known for being the first Filipino to descend into the Emden Deep in the Philippine Trench.

 Early life and education

-Deo Florence Onda was born in Brooke's Point, Palawan.
-Onda obtained his Interuniversity PhD in Oceanography from the Université Laval in Quebec City, Canada.
-He also had a post-doctoral fellowship at the Alfred Wegener Institute in Bremerhaven, Germany.
+Onda was born in Brooke's Point, Palawan.
+He earned his Interuniversity PhD in Oceanography from the Université Laval in Quebec City, Canada.
+He did his post-doctoral fellowship at the Alfred Wegener Institute in Bremerhaven, Germany.

 Career

 University of the Philippines

 Onda is an associate professor at the University of the Philippines Marine Science Institute (UP MSI); the youngest faculty member of the institution as of March 2021.

 Protect WPS

 Onda was the chief scientist of the Protect WPS (Predicting Responses between Ocean Transport and Ecological Connectivity of Threatened ecosystems in the West Philippine Sea) expedition group which conducted research in the Spratly Islands in 2019.
 The expedition noted "relatively unhealthy" conditions of reefs in Thitu Island and the Sabina Shoal.
 The research also noted new sightings of seaweed species previously unrecorded in the area and also collected six crates of trash from the sea.
 The expedition used the RV Kasarinlan, a research marine vessel owned by UP MSI.